pubky/pubky-knowledge-base/Explore/Technologies/JebPubkyAIBot.md

 ## Overview

 Jeb operates as an autonomous agent on the Pubky network, monitoring mentions and providing helpful AI-generated responses.
-Unlike centralized social media bots that collect user data, Jeb operates transparently on the decentralized Pubky infrastructure, with all interactions stored on [[Homeserver|homeservers]] under user control.
+Unlike centralized social media bots that collect user data, Jeb operates transparently on the decentralized Pubky infrastructure, with all interactions stored on [[Homeserver|Homeservers]] under user control.

 ### Key Characteristics